Weiss special counsel investigation: January 2024 Contempt of Congress recommendation and deposition agreement

 On January 10, 2024, Biden and attorney Abbe Lowell made a surprise appearance at a House Oversight Committee meeting which had been convened to discuss possibly holding Biden in Contempt of Congress.
 Nancy Mace declared Biden "too afraid to show up for a deposition" with him present.
 Jared Moskowitz invited the committee to "take a vote", asking, "Who wants to hear from Hunter right now, today?"
 The same day, the House Judiciary Committee and House Oversight Committee each voted to recommend a full House vote to hold Biden in contempt of Congress.
 The House Judiciary Committee approved the recommendation to hold Biden in contempt by 23 to 14, followed by the House Oversight Committee with a vote of 25–21.
 The Republican chairs released a report in which they said that Biden was in contempt.
 On January 12, the House of Representatives agreed to hold a full vote on holding Biden in contempt the following week.
 The holding of contempt would have referred the matter to the Justice Department, which would have then decided whether to charge Biden with contempt.
 On January 16, Republicans called off the full vote to allow more negotiations, and Biden agreed on January 18 to provide a closed-door deposition to the House Oversight Committee on February 28.
 Biden would give a private deposition on the scheduled date.
 Transcripts from his deposition would be made public on February 29, 2024.

 Indictment of ex-FBI informant

 Weiss indicted Alexander Smirnov, a former FBI informant, on February 15, 2024.
 The indictment alleged Smirnov had fabricated his account of Burisma executives telling him that the company had hired Hunter Biden as a means of protecting the company through Joe Biden, and that both Bidens had been paid $5 million bribes to accomplish that.
 Smirnov's allegations played a key role in Biden corruption allegations made by the Republican-controlled House Oversight Committee investigation of the Bidens that led to impeachment proceedings against the president.

+Final report

+The 27-page report, released January 13, 2025, was accompanied by hundreds of pages of public court filings.

+Findings

+Weiss stated that Hunter Biden's income derived from "using his last name and connections to secure lucrative business opportunities" in exchange for "limited work."
+Court documents cited in the report showed that Hunter Biden failed to report income from Burisma Holdings on his 2014 tax return.
+Weiss wrote that "these prosecutions were the culmination of thorough, impartial investigations, not partisan politics," noting that eight federal judges had rejected claims that the cases resulted from selective or vindictive motives.
+In an accompanying letter, Attorney General Garland stated there had been no instances during the investigation when he needed to intervene due to policy violations.

+The report also detailed Weiss's prosecution of Alexander Smirnov, a former FBI informant who pleaded guilty to fabricating allegations that the Bidens had received bribes from Ukraine.